 Ward Tonsfeldt (2007) for the BLM recorded the remains of a 1939 COE railroad on the North Spit as archaeological site 35CS239, extending from the South Dunes area to the North Jetty.
-However, Byram (2006a and 2006b) and Byram and Purdy (2007) did not relocate the old COE railroad during their archaeological surveys of the South Dunes tract and Ingram Yard.
-We and the SHPO agree that site 35CS239 is no longer extant in the Jordan Cove APE, that portion of the railroad is non-contributing, and the Project would have no adverse effects on that resource.
+However, Byram (2006) and Byram and Purdy (2007) did not relocate the old COE railroad during their archaeological surveys of the South Dunes tract and Ingram Yard.

 The U.S. Coast and Geodetic Survey map of 1889 illustrated buildings on the north shore of geographic Jordan Cove that probably relate to the historic Jordan Ranch.
-James Jordan put his North Spit ranch together in the mid-1860s, and sold out to the Luse family about 1880 (Byram 2006a).
-Near the location of the Jordan Ranch, HRA recorded archaeological site 35CS227, as a pre-contact shell midden and historic artifact scatter (Bowden et al. 2009).
-This was at the same location where Byram (2006b) identified reported site lead R3; the unrecorded Jordan Ranch and
+James Jordan made cash entries for his ranch at Jordan Cove in 1866 and 1869 (Byram 2006a).
+The Jordans sold out to the Luse family about 1880 and moved to the Ten Mile Lake area.
+Near the location of the Jordan Ranch, HRA recorded archaeological site 35CS227, as a prehistoric shell midden and historic glass scatter, on the north shore of geographic Jordan Cove (Bowden et al. 2009).
+This was at the same location where Byram (2006b) identified reported site lead R3; the unrecorded Jordan Ranch and a possible native village.
+While BAC did not relocate site 35CS227 during the survey of Jordan Cove's utility corridor, monitoring of construction activities in this area was recommended (Byram and Shindruk 2012).
+In a filing with the FERC on November 2, 2018, Jordan Cove indicated it may conduct additional testing at site 35CS227 in 2019.